 The Winter Wren may be heard singing its lengthy tune, one of the longest and most complex of the avian world.
 If our timing is right, we may see American Kestrel as it hunts over a rare Limestone Barrens!

-We are likely to see a variety of waterfowl, and later in the season, shorebirds at staging habitats in Piccadilly.
+We are likely to see a variety of waterfowl, and later in the season, Arctic shorebirds at staging areas in Piccadilly.
 The fall is also a great time of year to encounter flocks of American Pipit as they move about the area.

 And there is always a chance to capture wonderful photos of whale, seal, moose, hare, and fox as we travel this historic route!

 Currently, there is no cellular reception on the western side of the Peninsula at Mainland and Three Rock Cove.